 the modified number of merging candidates in the list numCurrMergeCand.

 Each element of the array isPruned[ i ] with i = 0..numCurrMergeCand − 1 is set equal to FALSE and the variable numOrigMergeCand is set equal to numCurrMergeCand.

+Set variable numCheckedHMVPCand to (5 – HMVPCandNum) : HMVPCandNum.

-For each candidate in HmvpCandList[ hMvpIdx ] with index hMvpIdx = 1..NumHmvpCand, the following ordered steps are repeated until numCurrMergeCand is equal to ( MaxNumMergeCand − 1):
+For each candidate in HmvpCandList[ hMvpIdx ] with index hMvpIdx = 1..numCheckedHmvpCand, the following ordered steps are repeated until numCurrMergeCand is equal to ( MaxNumMergeCand − 1):

 The variable sameMotion is derived as follows: